Off my Bucket List, On my Brag List: The highest, The Farthest, The Most Difficult and The Most Beautiful Mountains

 December 26, 2010 Mountain Climbing

-With all the mountains on my bucket list accomplished, I am ending the first decade of the new millennium with a bang.
+Completing my bucket list of mountains, I'm concluding the first decade of the new millennium with a bang.

-Here is a roundup of my years 2000 - 2010 adventure with the highest, the farthest, the most difficult, the most eventful.
+Here's a roundup of my adventures from 2000 to 2010, featuring the highest, the farthest, the most difficult, and the most eventful.

 The Highest List